jericotimtim/TIMTIM-FINAL-OOP/README.md

 ##  Project Overview

-Many individuals struggle with maintaining a balanced diet tailored to their health goals.
-Proper meal planning can improve overall well-being but often requires nutrition knowledge and consistent tracking.
-NutriPlanner is a Java console application designed to help users create personalized meal plans based on their health goals and dietary preferences, promoting healthier habits.
-NutriPlanner aligns with SDG Good Health and Well-being, encouraging users to make informed nutritional choices and supporting better health outcomes.
+Many individuals find it challenging to create and maintain secure passwords, often opting for weak or easily guessable combinations.
+However, strong passwords are crucial for protecting personal information and online accounts.
+Cypher is a Java console application designed to help users create stronger, more secure passwords by enforcing essential security standards.
+By offering an easy and effective way to meet these requirements, Cypher encourages users to adopt better security practices.
+Aligned with cybersecurity best practices, Cypher empowers users to make informed decisions when setting passwords, significantly reducing the risk of unauthorized access.

 ---